Thermodynamic instability of splitting thin shell solutions in braneworld Einstein-Gauss-Bonnet gravity: Free energy

-where the lower bound is positive, monotonically decreasing and tends to a constant.
-From (\ref{criterion2}), it is straightforward to find a necessary condition for having a thermodynamically preferred splitting solution: $\Phi(x_s)>y_s^{-2/3}\xi(x_s)$.
+where the lower bound, as analyzed in \cite{Ramirez1}, is positive, monotonically decreasing and tends to a constant.
+From (\ref{criterion2}) it is straightforward to find a necessary condition for having a thermodynamically preferred splitting solution: $\Phi(x_s)>y_s^{-2/3}\xi(x_s)$.
 Although we do not have yet a full-fledged proof, based on numerical evaluation of the functions at both sides of this inequality, there is strong evidence that $\Phi(x_s)=y_s(x_s)^{-2/3}\xi(x_s)$.
-If this holds, then (\ref{criterion2}) can not be satisfied, which amounts to say that {\bf whenever the splitting is possible, the non-splitting solution is thermodynamically preferred}.
+If this holds then (\ref{criterion2}) can not be satisfied, which amounts to say that {\it whenever the splitting is possible, the non-splitting solution is thermodynamically preferred}.

-If we take this computed thermodynamic preference at face value, it represents a possibility of spontaneous ``decay'' of a splitting solution into the non-splitting one, and not a kind of hidden classical criteria to decide among possible evolutions.
+If we take this computed thermodynamic preference at face value, it represents a possibility of spontaneous ``decay'' of a splitting solution into the non-splitting one, and not necessarily a selection rule.
 Although the non-splitting solution is preferred, there is a probability of spontaneously creating a false vacuum bubble with the properties described in \cite{Ramirez1}.
 Anyway, as described there, such a mechanism is not necessary in order to have a splitting because they are legitimate classical solutions for the given initial configuration.
+The thermodynamic preference is a way to assess the plausibility of the competing solutions, since the probability rate of spontaneous decay would render the splitting solution less likely than the non-splitting ones.